 The annual inflation rate in Botswana climbed to 11.9% in May of 2022, up from 9.6% in the previous month.
 It was the highest level since January 2009, amid a weaker pula and due to soaring prices of transport (31.5% vs 23.6% in April) powered by the recent adjustment in fuel pump prices.
 Additional upward pressure came from food & non-alcoholic beverages (8.3% vs 6.1%); housing & utilities (8% vs 7.9%) and miscellaneous goods & services (8.2% vs 7.9%).
 On a monthly basis, consumer prices were up 2.6%, following a 3% increase in the previous month. source: Central Statistics Office, Botswana

 Inflation Rate in Botswana averaged 6.75 percent from 1997 until 2022, reaching an all time high of 15.06 percent in November of 2008 and a record low of 0.90 percent in June of 2020.
 This page provides the latest reported value for - Botswana Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Botswana Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Inflation Rate in Botswana is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Botswana to stand at 4.30 in 12 months time.
-In the long-term, the Botswana Inflation Rate is projected to trend around 5.00 percent in 2020, according to our econometric models.
+Inflation Rate in Botswana is expected to be 12.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Botswana Inflation Rate is projected to trend around 7.00 percent in 2023 and 5.00 percent in 2024, according to our econometric models.